Daulton Varsho

 Daulton John Varsho (born July 2, 1996) is an American professional baseball outfielder and catcher for the Toronto Blue Jays of Major League Baseball (MLB).
 He made his MLB debut in 2020 with the Arizona Diamondbacks.

 Amateur career

 Varsho attended Marshfield High School in Marshfield, Wisconsin, graduating in 2014.
 He enrolled at University of Wisconsin–Milwaukee, and played college baseball for the Milwaukee Panthers.
 He was named the Horizon League Player of the Year in his sophomore year, 2016, after he batted .381/.447/.610.
 In 2017 he batted .362/.490/.643.

+In both 2015 and 2016, Varsho played summer league baseball for the Eau Claire Express of the Northwoods League.
+His manager with the Express was his uncle, Dale Varsho.

 Professional career

 Arizona Diamondbacks

 The Arizona Diamondbacks selected Varsho in the second round, with the 68th overall selection, of the 2017 Major League Baseball (MLB) draft.
-He signed and made his professional debut that same year with the Hillsboro Hops of the Class A-Short Season Northwest League, where he batted .311/.368/.534 with seven home runs, 39 runs batted in (RBIs), and had a .902 on-base plus slugging in 50 games.
+He signed and made his professional debut that same year with the Hillsboro Hops of the Low–A Northwest League, where he batted .311/.368/.534 with seven home runs, 39 runs batted in (RBI), and had a .902 on-base plus slugging in 50 games.